Decoupled Sequence and Structure Generation for Realistic Antibody Design: ITA algorithm for affinity optimization

-\textbf{Criterion for validity.} We force all generated sequences to satisfy the following constraints: (1) net charge must be in the range $[-2.0, 2.0]$, (2) sequence must not contain N-X-S/T motif, (3) a token should not repeat more than five times (e.g., YYYYY), (4) perplexity of the sequence must be below 10.
-The first two constraints ensure that the sequences are developable~\citep{raybould2019five} and the last two constraints ensure that they are realistic~\citep{refineGNN}.
+\textbf{Criterion for validity.} Following \citep{refineGNN}, we force all generated sequences to satisfy the following constraints: (1) net charge must be in the range $[-2.0, 2.0]$, (2) sequence must not contain N-X-S/T motif, (3) a token should not repeat more than five times, (4) perplexity of the sequence must be below 10.

-\Cref{alg:ita_skempi} details the ITA algorithm in \Cref{benchmark:skempi}, where we have followed \citet{MEAN} for the implementation.
+\Cref{alg:ita} details the ITA algorithm in \Cref{benchmark:affinity}, where we have followed \citet{MEAN} for the implementation.